aquinofb/active_audit/README.md

 `#Todo`

 ## Store your client rules
-ActiveAudit create a table called `active_audit_rules` that you can put a json with specific rules from your client to use in the ...
+ActiveAudit create a table called `active_audit_rules` that you can put a json with specific rules from your client to use in the...

 ## TODO